BrettMahon/BladeRazor/README.md

 ```html
 <form-index asp-for="Customers"></form-index>
 ```
-And the result is a table such as:
+and the result is a table, such as:

 ![Index](index.png)